estafette/estafette-ci/README.md

     - estafette-ci-db.mydomain.com
 ```

+For more information on configuring the _CockroachDB_ helm chart see its values at https://github.com/cockroachdb/helm-charts/blob/master/cockroachdb/values.yaml

 ## Api & web ui

 To configure the api part and access to the web ui add the following to `my-values.yaml`: